rage/programming-24/data/part-5/3-dictionary.md

 ## Removing keys and values from a dictionary

-It is naturally possible to also remove key-value paris from the dictionary.
+It is naturally possible to also remove key-value pairs from the dictionary.
 There are two ways to accomplish this.
 The first is the command `del`:

 ```python
 staff = {"Alan": "lecturer", "Emily": "professor", "David": "lecturer"}